 Good news for Swedish college students

 The Swedish government has a complete monopoly on all alcoholic beverages sold in the country.
 Meaning that when you want to buy a bottle of wine or a few cans of beer, you have to wait in line at a government run store that could only have been designed by the fine folks who brought us the DMV.
+"New realities" is socialist-speak for consumer choice.
+Because Europeans are now free to move about between countries they can choose where they will buy goods, alcohol included.
+What most business students learn in the first week of ECON 101, it takes an entire government panel of socialist bureaucrats to discover in Sweden.

 A typical liquor purchase, let's say a liter of Sweden's own Absolut vodka, will begin by taking a number and waiting for the LED screen above the service counter to signal your turn.
 As you wait you must browse the catalogue to find the reference number for the product you want and filling out a card with your order on it.
 When its your turn you will hand your order card to a clerk who will then wander into the rows of shelving behind the counter and fetch your bottle of vodka.
 So far, so good.